 Adobe has a monopoly on the design market, and any qualified designer will be familiar with InDesign, Illustrator or Photoshop.
 These platforms are professional, slick and equipped with a slew of integration possibilities.
 But even though they’ve been a crucial part of the evolution of graphic design, there are still some tools that are more suited to certain creative operations.

 Sketch is a streamlined way of working on UX or UI development.
 As the Adobe programs are so elaborate, Sketch is a nice alternative to carry out more specific operations without needing to sift through unnecessary feature options.
 Sketch is also a fast-loading, light program, which makes it an ideal solution for carrying out aesthetic design tasks, such as banner or poster creation, with effortless export features and practical resize options.

 Digital asset management

 Digital asset management is an essential marketing tool, so it’s really important to not get confused with what a DAM actually is.
 Digital asset management is not a simple storage space like Box or GoogleDrive—it’s a software that goes beyond uploading files to folder systems.
 With DAM, you can store, create and organise files, and search for assets using unique metadata attributed to each individual file.
 Really, DAM is the backbone to a strong brand image.
-It’s important to clear up any misunderstandings about digital asset management, which is why we’ve written the DAM for Dummies guide.

 There are a number of DAM systems out there, so the best system for you will depend on what your company needs.
 Every company is different and has unique marketing strategies.
 Luckily, there is help out there.